 Self-Hosted-Payment-Onsite

 In most self-hosted payment gateways, there are various benefits such as customization of branding, easy-to-go processing, and low cost for those who have large e-commerce sites.
-Apart from this, there are some aspects such as security and compliance to look after by the businesses in a self-hosted scenario.

 Additionally, one-time setup costs and recurring maintenance of the gateway infrastructure are also involved.
 They must ensure comprehensive security measures, including PCI compliance and data auditing, are in place.
 To achieve this, they should implement various security strategies such as fraud prevention tools, encryption, and detailed policies, all aimed at securing the transaction process effectively.

-A merchant website or app making a transaction call will have their request directed to a self-hosted gateway.
+A merchant website making a transaction call will have their request directed to a self-hosted gateway.
 This gateway evaluates the request against predetermined policies for authentication and authorization purposes.
 The request is then routed to the appropriate back-end payment processor.
 The token is employed by the processor to make authorization checks with the bank.
 The outcome of the transaction, whether approved or denied, is communicated back to the customer on the merchant webpage.

-Local Bank Integration Payment
+4. Local Bank Integration Payment

 A local bank integration payment gateway is a system that allows businesses to connect directly to local banks for the processing of online transactions from their merchant sites or apps.